top of page

 How soon after giving birth can I receive a massage?

 I do postpartum visits within the same week after giving birth as long as it is cleared by your health care provider.
-If you are an already established client, the first 2-3 weeks I highly suggest in home visits from me, and thereafter you are welcome to come to my studio.
+If you are an already established client, the first month I highly suggest in home visits from me, and thereafter you are welcome to come to my studio.

 Why is breast care important?